Data-Driven Performance Guarantees for Parametric Optimization Problems: Data-driven convergence guarantees

 \subsection{Probabilistic convergence guarantees via constraint relaxation}

-In practice, there is an inherent trade-off between the allocated computation time and the probability of successfully solving the optimization problem within this time budget.
-In the previous section, we framed the problem of offering probabilistic convergence guarantees as a scenario optimization problem, yielding a solution such that for all parameter realizations/samples the number of iterations needed to meet a given tolerance level is at most equal to $n_N^*$.
+There is an inherent trade-off between the allocated computation time and the probability of successfully solving the optimization problem within this time budget.
+Previously, we framed the problem of offering probabilistic convergence guarantees as a scenario optimization problem, yielding a solution such that for all parameter realizations/samples the number of iterations needed to meet a given tolerance level is at most equal to $n_N^*$.
 However, real-time applications may impose limits on computational time.

-Therefore, we seek to trade between the available computation time and the risk associated with meeting a given convergence tolerance.
-To this end, we relax the constraints in \eqref{n scenario}, and formulate the following scenario program with constraint relaxation:
+To trade off available computation time against the risk of meeting a given convergence tolerance, we relax the constraints in \eqref{n scenario}, leading to the following problem:

 where \( \xi_{N,i}, i = 1, \ldots, N \) are relaxation variables.
 When \( \xi_{N,i} > 0 \), the original constraint \( y \geq n(x_i) \) is relaxed to \( y + \xi_{N,i} \geq n(x_i) \).
 In analogy with the results of the previous section, we denote the optimal solution \( y_N^* \)\footnote{We will assume that such an optimal solution \( y_N^* \) is unique; otherwise a particular solution can be singled-out by means of a tie-break rule.} as \( n^*_N(\rho) \), which now depends on the weight \( \rho > 0 \), which balances the trade-off between computation time and the risk associated with meeting a given convergence tolerance.
 We denote the number of ``violated'' constraints for the original problem by $q_N^* = |\{i : \xi_{N,i}^* > 0\}|$, which serves as a key metric for evaluating the solution's robustness.
 Notice, that $q_N^*$ is an \emph{a posteriori} quantity as it depends on the observed samples.
 As such, the risk assessments provided in the sequel will be \emph{a posteriori} as well.